 Therefore, “a paradigm shift from degree or certification to new-age skills development driven by AI and technological advancements is imminent and will require a re-skilling of 120-140 million by 2025,” he added.

 While discussing the preparations needed to equip the youth of India for the future, the Chief People Officer at CredAble drew attention to a significant and ongoing issue that poses a threat to progress – the increasing dropout rate.
 “In India, the dropout rate in colleges and schools has been as high as 10%-12%, with a significant portion occurring at the school level.
 This trend needs to be reversed to achieve desired outcomes,” Debashree Lad told People Matters.

 “Upskilling and reskilling have received inadequate attention, particularly for individuals aged 20 to 40 years.
 This can be attributed to a lack of training facilities, as evidenced by India’s training capacity being only one-eighth of that of a country like China, which prioritises human capital development.
 Although the political and operational contexts differ, it is essential to acknowledge this gap and take appropriate measures,” she concluded.

-Source: This article was originally published on People Matters with featured comments on the skilled workforce by Vidur Gupta, Director of Spectrum Talent Management.
+Source: This article on was originally published on People Matters with featured comments on the Skilled workforce by Vidur Gupta, Director of Spectrum Talent Management.